 - Select System Preferences... > Network > Select Wi-Fi or Ethernet > Advanced > Hardware > Look for MAC Address.

-TVs/DVD/Blu-Ray/Gaming Systems usually display the MAC Address in the settings/network menu.
+TVs, DVD/Blu-Ray players, and gaming systems (like Xbox, PlayStation) usually display the MAC Address in the Settings > Network menu.

 Need additional assistance?